dotnet/docs/docs/porting/libraries.md

 Many libraries multitarget to have as wide of a reach as possible.
 With .NET Core, multitargeting is a "first class citizen", meaning that you can easily generate platform-specific assemblies.

-Multitargeting is as simple as adding the correct Target Framework Moniker (TFM) to your `project.json` file, pulling in the correct dependecies (`dependencies` for .NET Core and `frameworkAssemblies` for .NET Framework), and potentially using `#if` directives to conditionally compile source.
+Multitargeting is as simple as adding the correct Target Framework Moniker (TFM) to your `project.json` file, pulling in the correct dependencies (`dependencies` for .NET Core and `frameworkAssemblies` for .NET Framework), and potentially using `#if` directives to conditionally compile the source code.

-For example, imagine you were building a library where you wanted to perform some networking, and you wanted that library to run on all .NET Framework versions, a Portable Class Library (PCL) Profile, and .NET Core.
-For .NET Core and .NET Framework 4.5+ targets, you may use `System.Net.Http` and `async`/`await`.
+For example, imagine you are building a library where you wanted to perform some network operations, and you wanted that library to run on all .NET Framework versions, a Portable Class Library (PCL) Profile, and .NET Core.
+For .NET Core and .NET Framework 4.5+ targets, you may use `System.Net.Http` library and `async`/`await`.
 However, for earlier versions of .NET Framework, those APIs aren't available.

 Here's a sample `project.json` for that scenario targeting .NET Framework versions 2.0, 3.5, 4.0, 4.5, and .NET Platform Standard 1.5: